clinfo/ReTReK/README.md

 ### Selective Transformation Score (STScore)
 A synthetic reaction with few by-products is generally preferred in terms of yield.

+### Intermediate Score (IntermediateScore)
+IntermediateScore favors states that include molecules from a user defined list of intermediate compounds.

+### Template Score (TemplateScore)
+TemplateScore allows to prioritize some reaction templates, it should be given as a JSON list in the format `template: template_score (between 0 and 1)`.
+Templates not included will have a default score of 0.

 ## Contact